stolarczyk/metaboLITE/docs/_docs/Windows_other.md

 Download the [Docker toolbox](https://docs.docker.com/toolbox/overview/#ready-to-get-started) for Windows 10 **other than** Pro/Enterprise/Education.
 The detailed installation instructions by Docker can be found on the [Docker website](https://docs.docker.com/toolbox/toolbox_install_windows/).
 See these in case you encounter any problems with the installation steps listed here!

-Direct link to the file: https://download.docker.com/win/stable/DockerToolbox.exe
+Direct link to the [file](https://download.docker.com/win/stable/DockerToolbox.exe)

 ## Install Docker on your machine